joshed-io/aud/README.md

 ### Install aud

-`aud` is a Ruby gem, and should work with most Ruby versions.
+`aud` is a Ruby gem, and will work with most Ruby versions.
 Install it as follows:

 ``` bash
 $ gem install aud